 freedom with harmony

-ahoxus is a group of people living and working together to improve our reality!
+ahoxus is a plan for a group of people to live and work together towards the improvement of our reality.

 reality is perfect as it is. filled with imperfections. acceptance of the harmony and balance of the existence brings us the peace of mind and freedom to work towards a better home for everyone of us.

 in reality, everything exists, even a pink flying elephant. but it isn’t real, unlike gravity. we strive to explain, philosophically and within a simple language, what makes something exist in reality.

 yes, life is hard. death is imminent. destruction is part of it. live with it. but focus on life. every kind. be always kind. and happy.

 it is way too complex and deceiving in many ways. especially human language.

 we can only really ever communicate at a ridiculously low rate equivalent to 39bps, and that’s under ideal conditions (which actually is speaking without seeing each other). any other way, the rate will probably drop.

 that’s a speed achieved by the very first computers in the 1950s. yet, it’s by far our best and even only way to communicate effectively. everything else, including body language, is “exponentially” more complex and deceiving! when we seem to “sync” in communication is because we can use any language/protocol to get on the same “page” inside each one of us, like accessing the same link in 2 computers, using just the bits of information in a link to open up that same page, and nothing else.